MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 To provide feedback or report issues, use one of the following methods:

-- For support on device registration, please please contact your reseller or distributor.
+- For support on device registration, please contact your reseller or distributor.
 - For general support inquiries about Windows Autopilot, or for issues like profile assignments, group creation or MEM portal controls, [please contact Microsoft Endpoint Manager support](https://docs.microsoft.com/mem/get-support)
 - If your device is registered to the Autopilot service and the profile is assigned on MEM portal, contact HoloLens [support](https://docs.microsoft.com/hololens/) (see 'Support' card).
 Please open a support ticket and if applicable, include screenshots and logs by capturing [offline diagnostic logs](hololens-diagnostic-logs.md#offline-diagnostics) during the out-of-box-experience (OOBE).
 - To report an issue from the device, use the Feedback Hub app on your HoloLens.
 In Feedback Hub, select the **Enterprise Management** > **Device** category.